wren-creator/AI-compliance-standards/AI_Compliance_Standards_v2.md

 **How to use this matrix:**
 - **Audit Readiness:** When an auditor asks how you comply with EU AI Act Article 12 (Logging), point directly to your Logging and Output Hygiene Runbook and the resulting AU-2/AU-3 logs.
-- **Regulatory Updates:** When a framework is updated, update only the mapping in this matrix within 30 days — one change, not a full policy rewrite.
+- **Regulatory Updates:** When a framework is updated, update only the mapping in this matrix within 30 days; one change, not a full policy rewrite.
 - **Evidence Collection:** Each row should link to a folder of evidence (e.g., signed AIIA forms, timestamped red-team reports, configuration baseline records).

 | Control Theme | Internal Artifact / Procedure | EU AI Act | NIST AI RMF | ISO/IEC 42001 |